 Why is it that jewellery is the only everyday consumer product that is sold with a valuation certificate?
 I mean, a watch is not sold with a “val”, nor is a TV or furniture.

-A house does not come with a valuation certificate – and on my last look, houses cost a lot of money.
+A house does not come with a valuation certificate – and on my last look, a typical house costs a lot more than a typical piece of jewellery.
 Presumably, houses do not need valuation certificates because the valuation is considered to be the price paid on the day.
 But that’s another issue.

-For some reason, some (not all) jewellery is promoted and advertised with valuation certificates.
-It’s common to see vals for diamond rings but why do you never see a $400 opal sold with a valuation certificate saying, “Valued at $4,000”?
+For some reason, some (not all) jewellery is often promoted and advertised with valuation certificates.
+It’s common to see diamond rings ticketed at $1,200 with a note saying “Valued at $4,000” however, why do you never see a $400 opal sold with a valuation certificate saying, “Valued at $4,000”?

-Indeed, how can something be valued today for a loss some time in the future when the prices of gold and diamonds fluctuate?
+Indeed, how can something be valued today for a loss some time in the future when the prices of gold and diamonds continually fluctuate?
 To try and value something today that might be lost in five years time is nonsense because some things appreciate in value and others don’t.
+And yet, all valuations I have seen are for a higher price than that originally paid ignoring the fact that the value of some things decline.

 Of course, that’s not how and why many valuations are being used – they are often being illegitimately used to suggest that a consumer is getting a “steal” by purchasing a $10,000 diamond ring for $1,000.
 Unfortunately, the only thing being “stolen” is the industry’s reputation.
 If something sounds to good to be true ... !